 - 20 metres past the end of the block, fork left to pass down the left-hand side of the Sports Centre.

-- At the far end of the Sports Centre, pick up a footpath straight on into the trees, your direction 145°.
+- At the far end of the Sports Centre, pick up an unmarked footpath straight on into the trees, your direction 145°.